madank4421/vsd/week6/day4/README.md

-# Day 4 - Pre-layout timing analysis and importance of good clock tree
+# WEEK 6 - Day 4 - Pre-layout timing analysis and importance of good clock tree

 Let us check whether our inverter layout satisfies some conditions for good layout.